diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/01 - Node Intro and installation.md

-`npm init` will initiate a prompt of questions to be answered for the setup of the `package.json` file.
+`npm init`  without the `-y` flag will initiate a prompt of questions to be answered for the setup of the `package.json` file.

+With `-y` flag those questions are populated by defaukt.